brainbang/mindwave/README.md

 # mindwave
 A cross-platform driver for bluetooth Neurosky Mindwave headsets.

-If you'd like to see some excample-usage, checkout [mindgraph](https://github.com/brainbang/mindgraph)
+If you'd like to see an example project, check out [mindgraph](https://github.com/brainbang/mindgraph).

 ## usage